simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 `R` toggles real mode, in which [virtual postings](hledger.html#virtual-postings) are ignored.

-`Z` toggles nonzero mode, in which only transactions posting a nonzero change are shown (hledger-ui shows zero items by default, unlike command-line hledger).
+`z` toggles nonzero mode, in which only transactions posting a nonzero change are shown (hledger-ui shows zero items by default, unlike command-line hledger).